buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 {% include content_blurb.html category="articles" slug="cosmology-and-meditation_gethin" %}
 - Rupert Gethin gives us a way of reading Buddhist mythology as a guide to the terrain of meditation.
+- Note that I've removed pages 206–210 from the above PDF as they contain a lengthy digression into Mahāyāna theory irrelevant to our (Theravāda-focused) purposes here.
+If you're really interested, however, the full article can be found [here](https://www.jstor.org/stable/3176457){:target="_blank"}.

 {% include content_blurb.html category="articles" slug="normative-function-of-metatheory_stein-zak" %}
 - Zachary Stein gives us an impassioned defense of asking big questions, and refers obliquely to our own postmodern “noble search” for philosophical grounding.